data-ohio/MATH2530_Fall22-23/syllabus.md

 : We will be using the [Python](https://www.python.org/) programming language within [Jupyter Notebooks](https://jupyter.org/), run in [Ohio University's JupyterHub](https://jupyterhub.academic.kube.ohio.edu).

 Lecture attendance
-: You are allowed 5 absences without penalty; these include university excused absences for illness, death in the immediate family, religious observance, jury duty, or involvement in University-sponsored activities.
-Each additional absence will reduce your final average by 0.5%.
+: Attendance counts for a small part of your grade.
 Your attendance record will be available in Blackboard.

 Homework
 : There is a homework assignment due in most weeks.
 Late homework is penalized 10% per day (or part	thereof) late.
 Your lowest two scores are dropped.